The Search (Star Trek: Deep Space Nine)

 "The Search" is the 47th and 48th episode of the science fiction television show Star Trek: Deep Space Nine.

 Set in the 24th century, the series follows the adventures on Deep Space Nine, a space station located near a stable wormhole between the Alpha and Gamma quadrants of the Milky Way Galaxy, near the planet Bajor.
-During this period the station commander, Federation Commander Sisko, played by Avery Brooks, is trying to understand the nature of alien forces in the region.
+During this period, the station commander, Federation Commander Sisko, played by Avery Brooks, is trying to understand the nature of alien forces in the region.

-It is a two-part episode consisting of the first and second episodes of the third season.
+It is a two-part episode, consisting of the first and second episodes of the third season.
 It has also been linked with the preceding episode "The Jem'Hadar", to essentially form a full three episode trilogy.

 It marks the first appearance of the fictional spacecraft USS Defiant, which plays a large role throughout the rest of the series.
 It also marks the first appearance of the redesigned communicator badge after it was designed for Star Trek Generations.

 Plot

 Part 1

 The previous episode marked the first occasion that anyone from the Alpha Quadrant had met the Jem'Hadar and lived to tell the tale, as the Dominion made a very blunt demonstration of both their abilities and their intentions - chiefly by destroying a Galaxy-class starship making its way out of the Gamma Quadrant.

 This episode starts with Major Kira leading a discussion in Ops about how best to prepare, should the Dominion launch an attack through the wormhole.
 While the team comes to the depressing conclusion that Deep Space Nine could only hope to resist being taken over for at best two hours, an unusual starship decloaks three hundred meters from the docking ring.
 Commander Sisko has returned from Earth in the newly commissioned USS Defiant.

 The Commander tells the crew all about the new ship in the conference room.
 An overpowered prototype originally designed to combat the Borg, the Defiant has been brought out of the warehouse and fitted with a Romulan cloaking device.
 Sisko introduces two new officers: a Romulan Sub-Commander, there to supervise the proper use of the cloaking device, and Lieutenant Commander Michael Eddington, from Starfleet Security.
 Odo is immediately suspicious of the high ranking security officer.
 As the briefing concludes he confronts Sisko and after an antagonistic conversation promises Sisko his resignation as Head of Station Security within the hour.

-The entire command crew, including Doctor Bashir, Chief O'Brien and Lieutenant Dax, as well as Odo and Quark (but curiously not Lt.
-Commander Eddington) set out in the Defiant the next morning on a mission to find the Founders, leaders of the Dominion, to establish peaceful terms for the Federation's exploration of the Gamma Quadrant.
+The command crew, including Doctor Bashir, Chief O'Brien and Lieutenant Dax, as well as Odo and Quark set out in the Defiant the next morning on a mission to find the Founders, leaders of the Dominion, to establish peaceful terms for the Federation's exploration of the Gamma Quadrant.
 During this mission, Odo develops an apparently inexplicable fascination with the Omarion Nebula.
 The crew are at first successful with the new cloaking device in evading Dominion patrols, although Jem'Hadar vessels seem capable of detecting something while the Defiant travels at warp speed.